Documentation Index

 Deployment Packages display a version label in the Version column using the format: [MajorVersionNumber].[PackageNumber].[BuildNumber].

-- Build: The number of builds created within the current package.
-This increments when work is added/committed to the package.
+• Build: The number of builds created within the current package.
+This increments when committed work or package activity is recorded in the package.

 How the Version Changes

-- New package after release: When a package is completed and promoted to the final environment (for example, Production), a new Deployment Package is created.
-The Package number increments and the Build number resets to 0 (example: 1.0.6 → 1.1.0).
+• New package when marked Ready: When a package is marked Ready, a new Deployment Package is created in the In Progress state, based on the Ready package.
+The Package number increments, and the Build number resets to 0 (example: 1.0.6 -> 1.1.0).

 Set Major Version